+MIS 270 - Data Management for Business

+MIS 264 - Statistical Literacy for Managers

+or MIS 379 - Quantitative Methods for Business and Economics

+Students choose one of the following tracks:

+Information Systems Track (16 credits):

+CSC 160 - Introduction to Computer Science and Communication

+CSC 170 - Introduction to Programming or CSC 240 - Introduction to Networking and Communications

+MIS 475 - Systems Analysis and Design

+MIS 476 - Information Systems Projects

+Business Analytics Track (12 credits):

+MIS 375 - E-Commerce

+MIS 376 - Project Management

+MIS 479 - Business Analytics

+Graduation Skills

-CSC 160 - Introduction to Computer Science and Communication CSC 170 - Introduction to Programming or CSC 240 - Introduction to Networking and Communications MAT 171 - Discrete Mathematics for Computing Graduation Skills Graduation skills in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.
+Graduation skills in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.

 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

 Note: All business majors are encouraged to take KEY 490 Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.

-Minor in MIS Six courses including:
+Minor in MIS

+Six courses including:
-ACC 221 - Introduction to Financial Accounting

-BUS 242 - Principles of Management

-or BUS 200 - Exploring Business as a Vocation

-or MKT 252 - Principles of Marketing

-ECO 113 - Principles of Microeconomics

-MIS 260 - Problem Solving for Business

-Two courses selected from:
+ACC 221 - Introduction to Financial Accounting BUS 242 - Principles of Management or BUS 200 - Exploring Business as a Vocation or MKT 252 - Principles of Marketing ECO 113 - Principles of Microeconomics MIS 260 - Problem Solving for Business Two courses selected from: